 completed and will no longer be in the program.

 Repeating Coursework (Re-admittance)

-If a course needs to be repeated the student must reapply and pay the application fee.
-Grading is based on the assignments and tests of the repeated course.
-Previously completed coursework will not be applied to fulfill the requirements of the new (repeated) course.
+If a course needs to be repeated, grading is based on the assignments and tests of the repeated (new) course.
+Previously completed coursework will not be applied to fulfill the requirements of the repeated (new) course.

 Tuition and Expenses